Lisa Campi-Sapery (she/her/hers)

 Sabre / Foil / Epee

-With over 30 years of fencing experience, she has the unique distinction of being a national-level fencer, coach, referee, and bout committee member.
+With over 30 years of fencing experience, she has the distinction of being a national-level fencer, coach, referee, and bout committee member.
 After retiring from World Cup competition, Coach Lisa earned top officiating classifications in all three weapons.
 She is an international referee, supervises and mentors young referees in all three weapons.
 Coach Lisa is a certified Prevôt d’Epée and Moniteur d’Armes from the USFCA.
 In addition to coaching at the club, Coach Lisa will apply her Masters Degree in Exercise Physiology, from University of North Carolina Chapel Hill, to assisting fencers in understanding healthy nutrition and hydration in both training and competition, proper training methods, and safe cross-training.
-She is the Co-Head Coach at Morris Hill High School.
-The program has achieved successes such as NJAC Conference Champions, Morris County Girls Team Champions, Morris County Girls Individuals Champions in all 3 disciplines, Morris County Girls Sabre and Epee Squad Champions, Morris County Boys Foil Individual Champion, District Boys and Girls overall Team Champions, District Individual Girls Sabre Champion, and District Girls Sabre and Epee Squad Champions.
+She is the Co-Head Coach at Morris Hills High School.
+The program has achieved successes such as NJ State Team Championship semi-finalists, NJAC Conference Champions, Morris County Girls Team Champions, Morris County Girls Individuals Champions in all 3 disciplines, Morris County Girls Sabre and Epee Squad Champions, Morris County Boys Foil Individual Champion, District Boys and Girls overall Team Champions, District Individual Girls Sabre Champion, and District Girls Sabre and Epee Squad Champions.
 Coach Lisa is the co-founder of Forte Fencing Foundation.

 Epee / Foil